My grandmother was a mother

 to a story which I do not understand.

-And outside, I am shaded by full grown willow trees
+Outside, I am shaded by full grown willow trees

 that speak Arabic and shake with laughter.